apostrophecms/apostrophe-documentation/howtos/apostrophe-in-a-subdirectory.md

 Most of the time, your Apostrophe site should be just that: a site.
 It shouldn't be a subdirectory of "some other" site.
 Doing that leads to design problems, security problems (you can see their cookies and they can see yours), and technical hassles.

-If you can, use a subdomain.
-That is, use "http://newsite.mycompany.com", not "http://mycompany.com/newsite".
+**If you can, use a subdomain.** That is, use "http://newsite.mycompany.com", not "http://mycompany.com/newsite".
 It's much easier and cleaner all around.

 However, sometimes you'll face an iron-clad customer requirement to use a subdirectory.
 This HOWTO explains how to do that.
+And Apostrophe will help make it easier.

 ## Serving sites in subdirectories: reverse proxy configuration